Tag

 Updates include new Messages features, SharePlay availability in FaceTime and Messages, and upgrades for Apple Wallet including Apple Pay Later and Apple Order Tracking.

-iOS 16 also featured an Apple Maps redesign and new features, such as cycling, lookaround, and multi-stop routing.
+iOS 16 also an Apple Maps redesign and new features, such as cycling, lookaround, and multi-stop routing.
 The iOS upgrade also offers improvements to Spatial Audio that allow for the personalization of audio on AirPods.

 The History of iOS, from Version 1.0 to 17.0